datastaxdevs/workshop-nosqlbench/README.md

 You need to:

 - create an Astra DB instance [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure), with **database name** = `workshops` and **keyspace name** = `nbkeyspace`;
+- _(this will happen automatically with the previous one)_ generate and retrieve a DB Token [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure). **Important**: use the role _"DB Administrator"_ if manually creating the token.
 - generate and download a Secure Connect Bundle [as explained here](https://awesome-astra.github.io/docs/pages/astra/download-scb/#c-procedure);
-- generate and retrieve a DB Token [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure). **Important**: use the role _"DB Administrator"_ when creating the token.

 Moreover, keep the Astra DB dashboard open: it will be useful later.
-In particular the Health tab and the CQL Console.
+In particular, locate the Health tab and the CQL Console.